-The Kendall County Soil and Water Conservation District (SWCD) hosted a used oil drop off recycling event on June 16, 2018 at the Grainco FS Tire Center parking lot on State Route 47 in Yorkville.
-Many local residents participated by bringing their used oil, antifreeze, and oil filters to be safely disposed.
-During the event 1,010 gallons of used oil, 60 gallons of used anti-freeze, and 1 large container of used oil filters were collected.
+The Kendall County Soil and Water Conservation District (SWCD) hosted a used oil drop off recycling event on June 15.
+Many local residents participated by bringing their used oil, anti-freeze, and oil filters to be safely disposed.
+During the event 940 gallons of used oil, 30 gallons of used anti-freeze, and 1 large container of used oil filters were collected.